maxhbr/LDBcollector/md/APSL-1.1.md

                                 "name": "Distribute object code generated from modified source code for internal research and development"
                             }
                         ],
-                        "_str": "Description: A copy of the EXHIBIT A notice shall be included in each file of source code of the Modification. â Source code refers to the source code of all modules included in the software, all of the associated interface definition files, and the scripts used to control the compilation and installation of executables (object code).\nActions:\n- Distribute object code generated from modified source code for internal research and development\n\nConditions:\nAND\n  RESTRICTION: A worldwide, non-exclusive, royalty-free patent license of the copyright holder is granted in accordance with this license.\n\n  RESTRICTION: A worldwide, non-exclusive, royalty-free copyright license is granted in accordance with this license.\n\n  OBLIGATION: Include any copyright notice, proprietary notices and disclaimers contained in such software\n\n  OBLIGATION: The notes to this license are posted verbatim.\n\n  OBLIGATION: Give you a copy of the relevant license.\n\n  OBLIGATION: Include a copy of the changes you made, the date of all changes, a file reporting the original version, and a copy of the EXHIBIT A notice\n\n\n\n", "conditions": {
+                        "_str": "Description: A copy of the EXHIBIT A notice shall be included in each file of source code of the Modification. â Source code refers to the source code of all modules included in the software, all of the associated interface definition files, and the scripts used to control the compilation and installation of executables (object code).\nActions:\n- Distribute object code generated from modified source code for internal research and development\n\nConditions:\nAND\n  RESTRICTION: A worldwide, non-exclusive, royalty-free patent license of the copyright holder is granted in accordance with this license.\n  RESTRICTION: A worldwide, non-exclusive, royalty-free copyright license is granted in accordance with this license.\n  OBLIGATION: Include any copyright notice, proprietary notices and disclaimers contained in such software\n  OBLIGATION: The notes to this license are posted verbatim.\n  OBLIGATION: Give you a copy of the relevant license.\n  OBLIGATION: Include a copy of the changes you made, the date of all changes, a file reporting the original version, and a copy of the EXHIBIT A notice\n\n\n", "conditions": {
                             "AND": [
                                 {